keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

   are evaluated in order.
   If the evaluation of any objective fails, the `KeptnEvaluation` itself fails.
-* You can define multiple `KeptnEvaluationDefinition` resources for each stage (pre- and post-deployment).
+* You can define multiple evaluations for each stage (pre- and post-deployment).
   These evaluations run in parallel so the failure of one evaluation has no effect on whether other evaluations are completed.